jima80525/jima_codes_blog/in_progress/git_python.md

 # Branching Basics

 Let's talk a little more about branches.
 Branches provide a way for you to keep separate streams of development apart.
 While this can be useful when you're working alone, it's almost essential when you're working on team.
 Imagine I'm working in a small team and I've got a feature to add to the project.
 While I'm working on it, I don't want to add my changes to `master` as it still doesn't work correctly and might mess up my team members.
+I could just wait to commit the changes until I'm completely finished, but that's not very safe and not always practical.
 So, instead of working on `master`, I'll create a new branch:

 ```console
 ~/tmp/example: git checkout -b my_new_feature